In this article, we will explain how to put on your first webinar. For Video Guidesnew, please see below.

 Card.
 This will load your Event Report page.

 This report can be viewed at any time before or after your Webinar Event Date:

 You can also read the answers to any custom questions asked on your registration page ahead of your event date.
-When viewed after your event, the report page will show a participant timeline and other attendance information including attendance duration, survey results, and much more.
-You can export this data into Excel (CSV) spreadsheets for use outside of this report page, and download a consolidated PDF if needed.
+When viewed after your event, the report page will show a participant timeline and other attendance information, including attendance duration, survey results, and much more.
+You can export this data into Excel (CSV) spreadsheets for use outside this report page and download a consolidated PDF if needed.